About Dee Jones - founder of Sense Adventures

 Dee moved to the village of Colwall, in Herefordshire, nestling in the Western slopes of the Malvern Hills, where she has lived for twenty years and has engaged fully in the country life, walking her collie dogs on the hills daily.

-She was diagnosed with Rod and Cone Dystrophy thirteen years ago and her sight is continuing to deteriorate.
+She was diagnosed with Rod and Cone Dystrophy eighteen years ago and her sight is continuing to deteriorate.
 She is constantly learning an awareness that what she sees is changing and how to live differently.

 Dee attended The Royal National College for the Blind in Hereford and found it a life changing experience.
 She was always inspired by role models of blind people doing both normal and extraordinary things but did not understand how they were able to do those things.
 The college and the students that she met showed her how and it is an ongoing learning process.
 She learned the amazing ways that, for example, a smart phone can enable the reading of e-mails and texts and how to use the electronic pen friend to label food.